-2023/24 2022/23 SEK M Gross amount balance Net amounts in the balance sheet Amounts covered by netting agreements but not set off Net amount Gross amount Amounts set off in the balance sheet Net amounts in the balance sheet Amounts covered by netting agreements but not set off Net amount Financial assets 190 190 -7 183 151 151 -7 144 Financial liabilities 131 131 -9 122 203 203 -9 194 apply net deduction.
+2023/24 2022/23 SEK M Gross amount Amounts set off in the balance sheet Net amounts in the balance sheet Amounts covered by netting agreements but not set off Net amount Gross amount Amounts set off in the balance sheet Net amounts in the balance sheet Amounts covered by netting agreements but not set off Ne amour Financial assets 190 - 190 -7 183 151 151 -7 14 Financial liabilities 131 - 131 -9 122 203 - 203 -9 10

+In the case of financial assets and liabilities that are subject to legally binding offsetting agreements, each agreement between the company and the counterparties permits net deduction of the relevant financial assets and liabilities if both parties elect to apply net deduction.
 If both parties are not in agreement regarding net deduction, gross deduction is applied.
 In the event that one party defaults, the other party is entitled to deduct on a net basis.

-In the case of financial assets and liabilities that are subject to legally binding offsetting agreements, each agreement between the company and the counterparties permits net deduction of the relevant financial assets and liabilities if both parties elect to